jitvarpatil/repo-clone-ios/SampleApp/README.md

   <img alt="CometChat" src="https://assets.cometchat.io/website/images/logos/banner.png">
 </p>

-# iOS Sample App with APNs Push Notifications by CometChat
+# iOS Sample App by CometChat

-The CometChat iOS [Enhanced Push Notifications (Beta)](https://www.cometchat.com/docs-beta/notifications/push-overview) Sample App is capable of handling push notifications for one-on-one (private), group messaging, and even call notifications.
-This sample app enables users to send and receive text messages, make and receive calls, and effectively displays push notifications for these interactions.
+This is a reference application showcasing the integration of [CometChat's iOS UI Kit](https://www.cometchat.com/docs/ui-kit/ios/5.0/overview) in a native iOS application.
+It demonstrates how to implement real-time messaging and voice/video calling features with ease.

 <div style="
     display: flex;